erikhuter/erikhuter/README.md

 ## Hi there 👋

+I am a student at Kansas State University majoring in mathematics and statistics and data sciece.
+I plan to pursue a PhD in mathematics after my undergraduate degree.

+My current interests lie in Analysis, but I am still very young in my mathematical journey and this my interests are subject to change.

+As of Febuary, I am working on a project in fractional Sobolev spaces.
 <!--
 **erikhuter/erikhuter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.